hyundai-robotics/doc-safespace2.0/7-error-message/README.md

-﻿# 7. 에러 메시지
+﻿# 7.
+Error messages

-안전 기능 오류 메시지는 다음과 같습니다.
+The safety function error messages of SafeSpace2.0 are as follows: